mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "I've done enough talking, I suppose it's natural to want to digest it all."

-Thi turned to go back inside, but he interjected, "Wait...can you stay...in case some guardians or whatever come here?"
+Thi turned to go back inside, but he interjected, "Wait...can you stay...in case some guardians or whatever show up?"

 Thi looked amused, but humored him.
 "Okay then.
 I'll wait with you."

-He sat awkwardly, repeating what Casra said in his mind, checking for himself if there were any ways to convince fate to change its mind.
-He was distracted by the two pairs of eyes peering at him.
+He sat awkwardly, replaying the events of the previous night, repeating what Casra said in his mind.
+He imagined different scenarios to convince fate to change its mind, but found nothing.
+Distracted, he noticed the two pairs of eyes peering at him the whole time.

 "I can't think with you staring at me," he said.

-"Sorry," Casra explained, "I didn't want a guardian to come whisp you away when I wasn't looking."
+"Sorry," Casra explained, "I didn't want a guardian to come whisk you away when I wasn't looking."

 "Very funny."